MFarouk11/Task11_individual/README.md

 Challenges
 ---------
+yellow color i couldnot detect it, i will update it in the future.
 Lighting conditions,i found that HSV worked better than BGR.
 Shape approximations caused shaps to be misclassified.
 Threshold tuning: Canny thresholds and contour area filtering had to be carefully chosen.